datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast07-Extract-NDVI-From-Rasters-in-R.md

     ## [1] 3651.5

-We can see that we now have a data frame with `row.names` based on the original file name and a mean NDVI value for each.
-We can also select values by their location in the data frame.
+We now have a `data.frame` with `row.names` based on the original file name and a mean NDVI value for one.
+We can also select values by their location in the `data.frame`.

-The column name `avg_NDVI_HARV` for the values is descriptive but doesn't plot well (and it is a bit confusing to have duplicate object & column names).
+It is a bit confusing to have duplicate object & column names (e.g.
-Nor does "avg" expressely denote how the value is calculated.
+`avg_NDVI_HARV`), additionally the "avg" does not expressely denote how the value is calculated.
 MeanNDVI is better.
 We can change the column name.

     #view column name slot